EF-4. 9.5 miles. 45+ minutes. 40 homes. Zero dead.

 April 24, midday

-NWS Norman confirms a preliminary EF-3 rating for the primary Enid tornado, with maximum estimated wind speeds of 136–165 mph.
-Survey teams note the rating may increase as they complete assessment of the most severely damaged structures in Gray Ridge Estates.
-EF-3 is classified as 'severe' on the Enhanced Fujita scale — one level below the highest EF-4 category observed in the Great Plains.
+NWS Norman issues a preliminary EF-3 rating with maximum estimated wind speeds of 136–165 mph.
+Survey teams flag that the rating may increase as they complete assessment of the most severely damaged structures in Gray Ridge Estates.

 § 08 / Recovery Begins